kilbot/WooCommerce-POS/readme.txt

 * Fix: Bug preventing product display on Safari for subfolder installs of WordPress
 * Fix: Bug effecting admin settings for translation users

 * Pro Feature: Pro users can enable any Payment Gateway.
-(Upgrade to Pro)[http://woopos.com.au/pro].
+[Upgrade to Pro](http://woopos.com.au/pro).

 = 0.3 =
 * New: Set default POS customer on new settings page